gabeklein/expressive-mvc/README.md

 const PaintDries = () => {

     //wish you had access to ComponentWillUnmount?
-    //handle cleanup with ↓     ↓ it adds an event listener!
+    //handle cleanup with ↓     ↓; it adds an event listener for that!

     const $ = useStateful(unmount => {